Tughlaq Durbar: Plot

-Finally, after getting convinced by the evidence found against Singam, Rayappan deduces that Singam is the masked vigilante who has conked all his wrongdoings and orders his henchmen to abduct him, only to be caught red-handed by the income tax department while exchanging money due to the intelligence of the vigilante Singam.
-After investigations, it is found that Singam handed over only 1/5th of the money.
+Finally, after being convinced by the evidence against Singam, Rayappan deduces that Singam is the masked vigilante who has committed all his wrongdoings and orders his henchmen to abduct him, only to be caught red-handed by the income tax department while exchanging money, thanks to the vigilante Singam's intelligence.
+After investigations, it was found that Singam handed over only a fifth of the money.
 After being bailed out by Kamatchi, who comes across the truth about him and breaks up with him angrily for playing with her emotions.
-Meanwhile, an angry and denounced Rayappan orders his henchmen to kill Singam in his own area as a statement for betrayal, only to be saved by Lakshmi (whose pregnancy Singam gambled with for vote) and his area people, but not before passing out due to fatal injuries sustained.
+Meanwhile, an enraged Rayappan orders his henchmen to kill Singam in his own area as a statement for betrayal, only to be saved by Lakshmi (whose pregnancy Singam gambled with for votes) and his area people, but not before passing out due to fatal injuries sustained.

-In the hospital, Singam realises his folly for betraying trust of his people against their love they showered over him over the years and inspired by Vasu and the final video recording of his alter ego in which he reveals the hideout of remaining money through Vasu, he reconciles with Manimegalai after thrashing her pervert boss who sexually abused many women thereby shaving is head in public and slowly regains his reputation to emerge as the people's favourite MLA candidate in upcoming state elections by performing his duties with the money he stoved away.
-Fearing his defeat certain and fumed with rage about loss, Rayappan kidnaps J.K Nagar's 40 children to extract the remaining 40 crores from Singam to avenge his loss only to be exposed to media about his atrocities to public and CM, who orders Rayappan to drop his plans not before sacking him from party and issuing orders to arrest Damayanti.
-In the meeting with CM Nagarajan Chozhan aka Amavasai, Singam quickly cements his place as CM's right-hand man and becomes J.K Nagar's MLA by playing in the same manner he did with Rayappan, much to the shock and belief of Vasu, who again questions his personality, to which Singam replies there is always a need for a perfect mix of good and evil to sustain in politics.
+In the hospital, Singam realises his folly for betraying trust of his people against their love they showered over him over the years and inspired by Vasu and the final video recording of his alter ego in which he reveals the hideout of remaining money through Vasu, he reconciles with Manimegalai after thrashing her pervert boss who sexually abused many women, thereby shaving is head in public, and slowly regains his reputation to emerge as the people's favourite MLA candidate in upcoming state elections by performing his duties with the money he stoved away.
+Fearing his defeat is certain and fuming with rage about losing, Rayappan kidnaps J.K Nagar's 40 children to extract the remaining 40 crores from Singam to avenge his loss, only to be exposed to the media about his atrocities to the public and the CM, who orders Rayappan to drop his plans but not before sacking him from the party and issuing orders to arrest Damayanti.
+In the meeting with CM Nagarajan Chozhan aka Amavasai, Singam quickly cements his place as CM's right-hand man and becomes J.K Nagar's MLA by playing in the same manner he did with Rayappan, much to the shock and disbelief of Vasu, who again questions his personality, to which Singam replies there is always a need for a perfect mix of good and evil to sustain in politics.